- About Us

-This Web Site (the “Site”) is an online information service provided by Independent Letterbox Distributors (the “Company”), and is subject to your compliance with these terms and conditions set forth below.
+This Web Site (the “Site”) is an online information service provided by Letterbox Distributors Distributors (the “Company”), and is subject to your compliance with these terms and conditions set forth below.

 Please read this page carefully.
 IF YOU DO NOT ACCEPT THE TERMS AND CONDITIONS STATED HERE, DO NOT USE THE WEB SITE.

 This page states the terms and conditions under which you may use the Site and any other product or service offered for sale by the Company through the Site.
 The right to use products or services by the Company is personal to you and is not transferable to any other person or company.

 The Company reserves the right to change the terms and conditions applicable to the Site, or to impose new terms and conditions.
 Such modifications or additions shall be effective immediately upon notice to each client.
 Notice may be given by any reasonable means including, but not limited to, posting a revised version of this Agreement on the Internet or notification by electronic mail.
 Any use of the Site after such notice shall conclusively be deemed to constitute acceptance by you of such modifications, additions, or deletions.
 You have the responsibility to periodically review the posted terms and conditions to be aware of such revisions.